-As an editor, I’ve used the pilcrow symbol (¶) many times to mark the place a new paragraph should begin.
-Recently, I discovered another meaning for the pilcrow: alinea, Latin for “off the line,” an expression that suggests independence and truth-telling, even when contrary to received wisdom.
+Back when editors used pencils, I often used the pilcrow symbol (¶) to mark the place a new paragraph should begin.
+Recently, I discovered another name for the pilcrow: alinea, Latin for “off the line,” an expression that suggests independence and truth-telling, even when contrary to received wisdom.
 In the Middle Ages, scribes used the pilcrow to mark a “new train of thought” in an otherwise uniform work.

 That is why Pilcrow was chosen as the name for this blog.
 Pilcrow is to be a place for writing that represents “a new train of thought” that is free to be “off the line.”
-It will be a forum for different writers to present thoughtful and original articles, reviews, analyses, political commentary, and fiction.
+It will be a forum for thoughtful and original articles and commentary.

 It is important to me that what appears on this blog is well written and carefully edited.
-As much as I enjoy the larger, free-wheeling world of writing and authorship that the Internet provides, it has also meant that poorly written and edited materials are commonplace.
-I also want this blog to provoke thought, and your comments and insights are part of this community.
+As much as I sometimes enjoy the larger, free-wheeling world of writing and authorship that the Internet provides, it has also meant that poorly written and edited materials are commonplace.
+I also want this blog to provoke thought, so I invite your comments and insights.
 To ensure that the dialogue is honest but respectful of others’ points of view, I reserve the right to delete comments that are cruel, racist, sexist, or similarly unacceptable.

 Welcome to Pilcrow.